 How Does Pull Planning Improve Productivity?

-Pull planning boosts your construction productivity in the following ways:
+The planning method boosts your construction productivity in the following ways:

 - Collaboration: The scheduling method encourages the whole team to work together, which helps the project work as one with improved communication and fewer competing interests.

 - Transparency: There is open communication, so everyone understands their own roles and how they’re doing, as well as what is going on with the rest of the team.

 - Optimization: By focusing on pull planning as a component of lean construction, team members learn to cut down on mistakes and optimize their practices.